 Karen I. Christiansen serves as President, having most recently served as Executive Vice President & Chief Financial Officer.
 Ms. Christiansen has been with Acts since 1996.
-She currently serves as an officer and member of the board of Acts Retirement-Life Communities.
-She serves on the Board of Deacons and is a member of Council for her church.
-In addition.
-Ms. Christiansen previously served on the board of directors for a community not-forprofit organization that provides supportive programs and outreach services to those in need.
+She currently serves as an officer and member of the board of Acts Retirement-Life Communities and many of its affiliate organizations.
+In addition, Ms. Christiansen is a former member of church council, serving on its board of deacons, as well as previously serving on the board of directors for a notfor-profit organization that provides supportive programs and outreach services to those in need.
 She is a former member of the LeadingAge Budget and Finance Committee and previously served as a surveyor for CARF/CCAC and was a member of its Financial Advisory Panel.
 Ms. Christiansen is a Certified Management Accountant and a member of the Institute of Certified Management Accountants.
 She was previously nominated for Philadelphia Business Journal's Women of Distinction Award.
-Ms. Christiansen has a Bachelor's degree in Accounting from Gwynedd-Mercy University, and a Master's degree in Finance from Temple University.
+Ms. Christiansen has a Bachelor's degree in Accounting from Gwynedd Mercy University, and a Master's degree in Finance from Temple University.
 In addition, she has completed a leadership program at The Wharton School of the University of Pennsylvania.

 Glenn D. Fox, Esquire serves as Executive Vice President and General Counsel.
 Mr. Fox joined Acts in 2016 after having spent several years as its outside corporate counsel.
 Prior to joining Acts, Mr. Fox was a partner in a major law firm located in Philadelphia, Pennsylvania.
-He has more than 35 years of experience representing numerous business and nonprofit organizations, including senior living, long-term care and other health care providers, in corporate, transactional, tax and financial matters.
-Mr. Fox currently serves on the LeadingAge General Counsel Group and as a board member and Treasurer of the Berks Arts, a Pennsylvania nonprofit corporation whose mission is to inspire, engage and unite the community through arts education, collaboration and presentation, located in Reading, Pennsylvania, and previously served on the LeadingAge Legal Committee (two separate terms), on the board of directors of a not-for-profit social service organization and as President of the board of directors of the foundation that supported that organization.
+He has more than 40 years of experience representing numerous business and nonprofit organizations, including senior living, long-term care and other health care providers, in corporate, transactional, tax and financial matters.
+Mr. Fox currently serves on the LeadingAge General Counsel Group, on the LeadingAge Legal Committee, and previously on the board of directors of a not-for-profit social service organization and as President of the board of directors of the foundation that supported that organization.
 Mr. Fox earned a Bachelor of Business Administration degree in Accounting from Temple University, a Juris Doctorate degree from Temple University School of Law, and a Master of Laws degree in Taxation from Villanova University.
 He is also a Certified Public Accountant.